top of page

 The Upper Appalachian Region

-The Upper Appalachian region, encompassing West Virginia, parts of Pennsylvania, and Ohio, holds significant potential for growth in the renewable building materials and green building industries.
+The Upper Appalachian region, encompassing West Virginia, parts of Pennsylvania, and Ohio, holds significant potential for growth in the innovative building materials and high-performance building industries.
 Abundant natural resources, including forests and agricultural lands, offer a rich source of raw materials for sustainable construction.
-Moreover, the region's skilled workforce, coupled with its historical expertise in traditional industries like timber and mining, provides a solid foundation for transitioning to environmentally friendly practices.
-Additionally, growing awareness and demand for eco-friendly construction methods and materials present lucrative opportunities for businesses in the region to thrive and contribute to a more sustainable future.
+Moreover, the region's skilled workforce, coupled with its historical expertise in traditional industries such as timber and mining, provides a solid foundation for transitioning to advanced, future-ready manufacturing practices.
+Additionally, growing awareness and demand for smart, eco-friendly construction methods and materials present lucrative opportunities for businesses in the region to thrive and contribute to a more sustainable future.

 ASPN is a Partnership Of